Secretariat poster

 The inciting incident occurs at 13 minutes when Penny's father suffers a stroke and the family farm faces financial ruin.
 Penny must return to Virginia to manage the estate and decide its fate..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 29 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This indicates the protagonist's commitment to Penny makes the bold decision to take over Meadow Stables, hire Lucien Laurin as trainer, and commit to racing despite having no experience and facing sexism from the industry., moving from reaction to action.
+This reveals the protagonist's commitment to Penny makes the bold decision to take over Meadow Stables, hire Lucien Laurin as trainer, and commit to racing despite having no experience and facing sexism from the industry., moving from reaction to action.

 The Collapse moment at 89 minutes (73% through) represents the emotional nadir.
 Here, Penny's father dies.
 This death symbolizes the end of the old world and Penny must find her own strength rather than seeking his approval.
-Her marriage is also failing., demonstrates the protagonist at their lowest point.
+Her marriage is also failing., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 96 minutes initiates the final act resolution at 78% of the runtime.
 Penny realizes she's not racing for her father's approval anymore - she's racing because she believes in herself and Secretariat.
 She synthesizes her father's wisdom with her own conviction., demonstrating the transformation achieved throughout the journey.